 These days, traditional materials come in a variety of packaging.
 One variation on the textbook is the worktext.
 A worktext is what it sounds like: a workbook combined with a text resulting in one consumable volume.
 Worktexts tend to require less teacher instruction and allow the student to work more independently.
 While still working within a set scope and sequence, the student can move along at his or her own pace.
 Worktexts can be very useful when teaching multiple children or children who are ahead of or behind the curve.

-Computer-based educational programs are becoming very popular.
+Computer-based educational programs or apps are becoming very popular.
 One Christian publisher has a complete line of computer-based materials with animations, video clips, multi-media presentations, automatic grading, and record keeping.
 The program is based on the publisher’s print line, and follows a similar scope and sequence.

 “While we use textbooks as the basis for our children’s education, we don’t run our homeschool like a classroom.
 One-on-one instruction and independent learning are the key ingredients to our homeschooling.”

 Steven and Teri Maxwell, Managers of Their Schools